-Meaning, that usually hero has no ambition.
+Meaning, that usually the hero has no ambition.
 He wants to protect his precious people (how I hate these words), defeat (never kill) the bad guy.
 Immortality?
 "It's wrong, everybody has to die eventually."
 Never mind, that both Naruto and HP world has good half dozen of methods to live longer, without human sacrifices.
 Money?
 No!
 Hero has to live in poverty!
 Sexy girls?
 Only as a side note, never as a goal (although this one ambition is sometimes allowed).
 High political position?
-Now this is a pure evil, allowed only to rip to pieces the old system, never for power.
+Now, this is pure evil, allowed only to rip to pieces the old system, never for power.

 Without ambition, the story is the next copy of canon, with slightly different details.
-With it, we can finally get to know the world in story, feel as if we were a part of something new, greater.
+With it, we can finally get to know the world in the story, feel as if we were a part of something new, greater.

 - Forgive everything

 Yes, forgiveness frees you, if you want revenge, you should dig up two graves - for your enemy and for yourself.
 You shouldn't go on a killing spree for bullying, neglectful parents should be simply given to proper authorities.

 Ok, but there are some things, that are unforgivable: